-According to the FAO ( 2015) Liberia has around 4.2 million hectares of forested land, which constitutes to 43.4% of the total land area.
+Liberia has around 4.2 million hectares of forested land, which constitutes 43.4% of the total land area.
 Almost 100% of the total area is made of primary (175’000 ha) or otherwise naturally regenerated (therefore secondary) forest (the vast majority), the rest being only around 8’000 ha of planted forest.
-Liberian forests represent over half of the remaining rainforests in West Africa, and they are characterized by moist evergreen forests and semi-deciduous forests (predominantly in North Liberia).
+Liberian forests represent over half of the remaining rainforests in West Africa, and they are dominated by moist evergreen forests and semi-deciduous forests (predominantly in North Liberia).
 Source: Global Forest Resources Assessment, FAO 2015.
 According to the same source, the current deforestation rate is of 30’000 ha / year, with conversion for agriculture and mining being the main drivers.
 However, uncontrolled logging is a significant cause of forest degradation.

 Production and export